 Todol Pertin, Block President (NCP) witnessed the final match as chief guest and

-gave away the trophy and cash prizes to the winning and runners-
+gave away the trophy and cash prizes to the winning and runners-up teams.

 Earlier, in his address, the chief guest advised the players to maintain sportsman